explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

 - **In-memory read cache.** Every `getFile()` hands back a path the WebContent process reads directly, so this matters less than it does for an implementation that copies bytes across IPC, but repeated reads of the same entry still re-open the file each time.
-- **The PHL data path is Cocoa-plus-environment-variable.** `defaultDataPath()` resolves the file from the WebKit framework's own resources on Cocoa, and honors `WEBKIT_CROSS_ORIGIN_STORAGE_PUBLIC_HASH_LIST` everywhere.
-GTK and WPE need their own install location and a `WEBKIT_CROSS_ORIGIN_STORAGE_PUBLIC_HASH_LIST_PATH` build definition before the gate does anything on those ports; until then wildcard scope fails closed there, which is the safe direction but not the useful one.
+- **The PHL data path on GTK/WPE is written but unverified.** `defaultDataPath()` resolves the file from the framework bundle on Cocoa; GTK and WPE now install it beside the library's other data files and compile in its path, mirroring `inspector.gresource`.
+Worth knowing why this was worth fixing rather than deferring: the failure was *silent and fail-closed*, so wildcard scope simply never disclosed anything on those ports and looked indistinguishable from the gate working.
+The release workflow ships a tarball rather than an installed tree, where the compiled-in path does not exist, so it ships the list and sets the runtime override instead.
+None of this has been built on those ports.
 - **A restart-spanning persistence test.** The notes are emphatic that a passing build and a passing in-process suite can both stay green while the reload-from-disk path is completely broken, since a conformance run never restarts the browser.
 WebKit's API test infrastructure can